asia-pacific-energy-research-centre/aperc-emissions/README.md

 - Emission factors can also be updated in config/emission_factors.xlsx.
 - There is also a file to create **generation emissions factors** from the egeda data.
 This can also be easily edited to make it work for your own dataset.

+PLEASE NOTE
+This is not intended to calcualte emissions for your dataset of energy use.
+You can do that yourself using merge once you have created the emissions factors in this tool.

 # **The key files used are:**
 #### Config/:
 - config/emission_factors.xlsx - this contains emissions factors.
 It can be added to by the user if need be.